rwieruch/blog_robinwieruch_content/javascript-fundamentals-react-requirements.md

 {{% chapter_header "Higher-Order Functions in React" "react-higher-order-functions" %}}

 Higher-order functions are a great programming concept especially when moving towards functional programming.
-In React, it makes totally sense to know about this kind of functions, because at some point you have to deal with higher-order components which can be explained best when knowing about higher-order functions in the first place.
+In React, it makes total sense to know about these kind of functions, because at some point you have to deal with higher-order components which can be explained best when knowing about higher-order functions in the first place.

 Higher-order functions can be showcased in React early on without introducing higher-order components.
 For instance, let's say a rendered list of users can be filtered based on the value of an input field.